 During his two visits, Mikael got to know some of the craftsmen and their families.
 “I especially think about Alex, the grandson of Zoltan Bojody, a wicker weaver from Viisoara in Cluj.
 He used to borrow my colouring pencils and draw beside us while we worked.
 Projects like VÄLGÖRANDE can really make a difference for him and the families, which feels good.”

-In addition to the wooden items made in Romania for the VÄLGÖRANDE collection, there are ceramics, handwoven textiles and paper products made by social entrepreneurs in Doi Tung Vietnam.
-The entire collection set to launch in October 2018 is the first outcome of the new long term partnerships.
+In addition to the wooden items made in Romania for the VÄLGÖRANDE collection, there are ceramics, handwoven textiles and paper products made by social entrepreneurs in Doi Tung Thailand.
+The entire collection is set to launch in October 2018 and will be launched in Portugal, Netherlands, UK, Ireland, and Norway.

 According to recent studies, 75% of the Roma minority in Romania (estimated total of 1,8 million people) live on incomes below the poverty line, and out of those employable, only 35% are working.
 The limited opportunities in the labour market are part of a vicious cycle with a number of negative consequences.
 One is poor health, where only 50% of the Roma households have access to healthcare facilities, another is illiteracy and poor education with 30% of Roma children not being able to pay for books, clothes or school trips.
 On top of this is discrimination based on stereotypes.